mitchpaulus/neobem/doc/getting_started.md

 live.
 It doesn't really matter where you put it, but recommended places would be:

-- `C:\Program Files\bemp` on Windows
+- `C:\Program Files\neobem` on Windows
 - `/usr/local/bin` or `~/.local/bin` on Linux

-`bemp` is a console or command line application.
+Neobem is a console or command line application.
 It is meant to be run from a shell environment, that could be anything like:

 - `cmd.exe` or PowerShell on Windows